aihpos/twitterbot/README.md

 ## Synopsis

-This project is atwitter bot created using rstudio.
+This project is a twitter bot created using rstudio.
 When the twitter handle is mentioned in conjuncton with a geographic location, it returns the current weather of that location using the DarkSky API.

 ## Method

 The twitterbot checks the twitter mentions of its handle @weatherbot96 every minute via the twitteR package and checks if there are any new mentions.
 If there is, searches the text as a location in the Google Geocode API to find current weather information.
 The twitterbot responds to the user with current weather conditions for the location tweeted.
+Implemented on an AWS EC2 instance.

 ## API Reference